TammyWizzit/aken-reporting/postman/README.md

 ### Common Issues

 1. **401 Unauthorized**:
+   - Run "Generate JWT Token" to get a new Bearer token
    - Check merchant_id and merchant_password in environment
    - Verify service is running and accessible
-   - Confirm DISABLE_AUTH setting for development
+   - Check console for token expiration warnings

 2. **Connection Refused**:
    - Verify base_url in environment